SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Misc/service_plugin.rst

 .. code-block:: verilog

   import spinal.core._
   import spinal.lib.misc.plugin._
+  import spinal.core.fiber._

   class SubComponent extends Component {
     val host = new PluginHost()
   }

   class StatePlugin extends FiberPlugin {
     val logic = during build new Area {
       val signal = Reg(UInt(32 bits))
     }
   }

   class DriverPlugin extends FiberPlugin {
-        lazy val sp = host[StatePlugin].logic.get

     // incrementBy will be set by others plugin at elaboration time var incrementBy = 0
+    // retainer allows other plugins to create locks, on which this plugin will wait before using incrementBy val retainer = Retainer()

     val logic = during build new Area {
+      val sp = host[StatePlugin].logic.get
+      retainer.await()

       // Generate the incrementer hardware
       sp.signal := sp.signal + incrementBy
     }
   }

   // Let's define a plugin which will modify the DriverPlugin.incrementBy variable because letting it elaborate its hardware class SetupPlugin extends FiberPlugin {
-        def dp = host[DriverPlugin]
-        // during setup { body } will run the body of code in the Fiber setup phase (it is before the Fiber build phase) during setup {
+    // during setup { body } will spawn the body of code in the Fiber setup phase (it is before the Fiber build phase) val logic = during setup new Area {
+      // *** Setup phase code ***
+      val dp = host[DriverPlugin]

-          // Prevent the DriverPlugin from executing its build's body (until release() is called) dp.retain()
+      // Prevent the DriverPlugin from executing its build's body (until release() is called) val lock = dp.retainer()
-        }
-        val logic = during build new Area {
+      // Wait until the fiber phase reached build phase awaitBuild()

+      // *** Build phase code ***
       // Let's mutate DriverPlugin.incrementBy
       dp.incrementBy += 1

-          // Allows the DriverPlugin to execute its build's body dp.release()
+      // Allows the DriverPlugin to execute its build's body lock.release()
     }
   }

   class TopLevel extends Component {
     val sub = new SubComponent()

     sub.host.asHostOf(
       new DriverPlugin(),
       new StatePlugin(),
       new SetupPlugin(),
       new SetupPlugin() //Let's add a second SetupPlugin, because we can )
   }

 Here is the generated verilog